-The responses ranged from things like, “that menu really sounds delicious – food that makes you feel good” to “I’m not going to lie – that is really tacky and I would talk about you behind your back.
+I’ve received so many responses to the original post.
+Responses ranged from things like, “that menu really sounds delicious – food that makes you feel good” to “I’m not going to lie – that is really tacky and I would talk about you behind your back”.

 Planning a potluck wedding reception is for poor people!

-I literally saw a statement very similar to this on that CafeMom post, and I cringed at the obvious ignorance packed into those few words.
+I literally saw a statement very similar to this online, and I cringed at the obvious ignorance packed into those few words.
 There are a variety of different reasons why a couple would decide to have it.
 For instance, when my cousin’s boyfriend proposed, it was quite difficult to spend months planning a wedding because he was deployed and they were never sure when he would be home for certain.

 So, when they got news that he’d be home in a month, they both wanted to make sure they could get married during the time he was home.
 Hiring a caterer at that point was out of the question, so they decided to do a potluck reception.
 They informed family members that they would be cooking the main dishes – glazed honey ham, smoked brisket and lemon-pepper chicken.